Hi everyone,

 5. Mention Reporting Officer details

-6. Metion Probation & confirmation conditions
+6. Mention Probation & confirmation conditions

-For Appointment letter :
+For Appointment Letter:

 1. Mention Date of Joining